msoucy/bizleg-profile0/profile1.md

 - Youtube: <https://www.youtube.com/user/TheLinuxFoundation> 43K Subscribers

-## Communications channels for GitHub
+## Communications channels for the Linux Foundation

 - The Linux Foundation has a News and Blogs page here with news and other info that they would like to distribute. (<http://www.linuxfoundation.org/news-media/news>)
 - All Linux Foundation announcements can be seen here specifically. (<http://www.linuxfoundation.org/news-media/announcements>)